limielski/UsingSphinx/docs/source/python/OOP/oop0-1.rst

 Python Basics Exercises: Object-Oriented Programming
 ====================================================

-In Python Basics: Object-Oriented Programming, you learned how OOP, or object-oriented programming, is a method of structuring a program by bundling related properties and behaviors into individual objects.
+:ref:`In Python Basics: Object-Oriented Programming <PythonBasics-oop-programming>`, you learned how OOP, or object-oriented programming, is a method of structuring a program by bundling related properties and behaviors into individual objects.

 In this video course, you’ll practice the following: